 During your first few rotations, every attempt will be made for you to be paired with a more senior resident so that you may better adapt to your new workflow, environment and colleagues.
 As you go further on in your rotations and training, the natural progression will be for you to obtain more independence from your senior residents.

 All first-year residents will rotate through core imaging rotations, including ultrasound, body CT and neuro CT before covering ER shifts at the middle and end of the year.

 All first-year residents will also rotate through interventional radiology, MSK, neuro MRI and nuclear medicine.

 In addition to teaching broad-based information, much of the first year is geared toward preparing you for independent call responsibilities, which will begin during your second year of radiology training.

 At the end of the first year, residents are expected to take a competency examination, which requires interpretation of anonymized ER cases to be sure that residents are competent to take independent call.

-Early in your second year, you will begin your two-week NF (night float) rotations and help cover the 12-hour weekend shifts.
+Early in your second year, you will begin your one-week NF (night float) rotations and help cover the 12-hour weekend shifts.

 In addition to the ER and NF rotations, expect rotations in:

 In the second half of your second year some members of the class will do their Boston Children’s Hospital rotations.
 During this year, you will concentrate a bit more on your required research as well as your ACGME-mandated quality improvement projects.
 You will continue to be active in training your fellow residents and medical students both at your rotations and during conferences.